GuilhermeFasolin

 Holding Ground: The Resilience of Protected Areas under Institutional Weakening

-The conservation value of protected areas is dynamic and can rise sharply when environmental governance weakens and deforestation expands.
-Protected areas are a cornerstone of global conservation policy, yet those located in remote regions are often view as inefficient because they protected forests under little…
+Protected areas are a cornerstone of global conservation policy, yet those located in remote regions are often viewed as inefficient because they protect forests under little immediate threat.
+This view assumes static institutions and stable land-use patterns.
+We show instead that the conservation value of protected…

 Read more